KhronosGroup/VK-GL-CTS/external/openglcts/README.md

 Requirements:
 - Visual Studio (2010 or newer recommended) or Windows SDK
 - CMake 2.8.x Windows native version (i.e. not Cygwin version)
-- For ES2/ES3.x tests: OpenGL ES 2 or ES 3.x libraries and headers
+- For GL/ES2/ES3.x tests: OpengGL, OpenGL ES 2 or ES 3.x libraries and headers

 To choose the backend build system for CMake, choose one of the following Generator Names for the command line examples in the next steps: